randomprocess/SUICategorie/README.md

-# SUICategorie
+# SUICategories

-A collection of useful Objective-C Categories
+A collection of useful Objective-C categories.

+# License

+SUICategories is available under the MIT license.
+See the LICENSE file for more info.